Washington Roof Cost Calculator

 Try our free Washington & Idaho roof cost calculator for an instant price range of your new roof or roof replacement project.
 When you’re ready for an official estimate, contact Specialty Exteriors for your free, no-obligation roofing quote.

 The average cost of a new roof in Washington ranges from $11,846 - $13,056.
-The price of a roof replacement in Washington will depend on the roofing material, the size of the roof, and the roof’s architectural complexity.
 Roofs with underlying issues, like damage to the roof deck, could result in higher costs.
+The price of a roof replacement in Washington will depend on:

 Average Roof Replacement Cost in Your Area (Washington Cities)